micmejia/bible-dump/NKJV/Revelation/Rev 21.md

 And God will wipe away every tear from their eyes; there shall be no more death, nor sorrow, nor crying.
 There shall be no more pain, for the former things have passed away."

 ###### 5
 Then He who sat on the throne said, "Behold, I make all things new."
-And He said [^b]to me, "Write, for these words are true and faithful."
+And He said to me, "Write, for these words are true and faithful."

 ###### 6
-And He said to me, "It[^c] is done!
+And He said to me, "It is done!
 I am the Alpha and the Omega, the Beginning and the End.
 I will give of the fountain of the water of life freely to him who thirsts.

 ###### 7
-He who overcomes [^d]shall inherit all things, and I will be his God and he shall be My son.
+He who overcomes shall inherit all things, and I will be his God and he shall be My son.

 ###### 8
-But the cowardly, [^e]unbelieving, abominable, murderers, sexually immoral, sorcerers, idolaters, and all liars shall have their part in the lake which burns with fire and brimstone, which is the second death." ## The New Jerusalem
+But the cowardly, unbelieving, abominable, murderers, sexually immoral, sorcerers, idolaters, and all liars shall have their part in the lake which burns with fire and brimstone, which is the second death." ## The New Jerusalem

 ###### 9
-Then one of the seven angels who had the seven bowls filled with the seven last plagues came [^f]to me and talked with me, saying, "Come, I will show you the [^g]bride, the Lamb's wife."
+Then one of the seven angels who had the seven bowls filled with the seven last plagues came to me and talked with me, saying, "Come, I will show you the bride, the Lamb's wife."

 ###### 10
-And he carried me away in the Spirit to a great and high mountain, and showed me the [^h]great city, the [^i]holy Jerusalem, descending out of heaven from God,
+And he carried me away in the Spirit to a great and high mountain, and showed me the great city, the holy Jerusalem, descending out of heaven from God,

 ###### 11
 having the glory of God.
 Her light _was_ like a most precious stone, like a jasper stone, clear as crystal.